Paul Castellano's house

 177 Benedict Road

 This is an aerial image of Paul Castellano's former house on Staten Island.
-The mob boss lived here until his assassination in December of 1985.
+The mob boss lived here until his assassination in December 1985.

 Both the FBI and the mob referred to it as the "White House" because the exterior design was heavily based on it.